|

 OSA

-No mention of roads.
-Forty four carts in the parish.
+Vol. 8, page 585 No mention of roads.
+Forty four carts

-The nearest market and post town is Biggar, 3 miles
+p.871 The nearest market and post town is Biggar, 3

-away.
-There are four miles of turnpikes and a coach
+miles away.
+There are four miles of turnpikes and a

-runs from Edinburgh to Dumfries.
-The Lanark - Biggar
+coach runs from Edinburgh to Dumfries.
+The Lanark -

-road crosses the Clyde at a bridge.
-Coal comes from
+Biggar road crosses the Clyde at a bridge.
+Coal comes

 Walston